Vagrant environment setup tutorial¶

 re-provision your vagrant machine using

-/srv/zulip inside the Vagrant
+tools/provision from your Zulip checkout inside the Vagrant

-Rebuilding the dev environment¶
+Rebuilding the development environment¶

 If you ever want to recreate your development environment again from